 Oslo Cancer Cluster Innovation Park is a power centre for the development of new cancer treatments.

-Pupils at Ullern have a rare chance to receive guest lectures from oncology researchers and industry leaders, do internships at Oslo University Hospital and the other members of Oslo Cancer Cluster.
+Pupils at Ullern receive guest lectures from oncology researchers and industry leaders and do internships at Oslo University Hospital and other members of Oslo Cancer Cluster.
 The collaboration between Ullern Upper Secondary School and Oslo Cancer Cluster started in 2009 and is expanding every year.
 Read more on this here (only in Norwegian).